aadishenoy95/utg-replication-bundle/UTG_MANUSCRIPT.md

 The main testable hypothesis is that a two-channel source law, built from a coherent impulse channel plus a morphology channel, reproduces the observed ranking of GW events better than simpler alternatives and remains stable under unseen-event validation and replication.
 In the current frozen package, that hypothesis is supported by `rho = 8.736264e-01` and `p = 1.499925e-04` on the primary unseen set.
 Three additional laws derived from the same frozen source structure also survive frozen validation.

+## Plain Hypothesis

+The hypothesis is:

+`A frozen two-channel law trained on a small core set of GW events should keep predicting the same ranking and phase structure on unseen GW events better than simpler alternatives.`

+Everything else in this package exists to test that statement.

 ## 1. Hypothesis

 The UTG hypothesis being tested is: